experientials/zishell/README.rst

 to exit REPL mode and return the shell.
 It may take a second or two before the REPL exits.

-If you provide a board-name then rshell will connect to that board, otherwise it will connect to the default board (first connected board).
+If you provide a board-name then zishell will connect to that board, otherwise it will connect to the default board (first connected board).

 If you provide a tilde followed by a space (~ ) then anything after the